RWS/dxa-content-management/README.md

-dxa-content-management
+SDL Digital Experience Accelerator CM-side framework
 ===
-SDL Digital Experience Accelerator Core Template Building Blocks

 About
 -----
-The SDL Digital Experience Accelerator (DXA) is a reference implementation of SDL Web 8 and SDL Tridion 2013 SP1(*) intended to help you create, design and publish an SDL Web/Tridion-based website quickly.
+The SDL Digital Experience Accelerator (DXA) is a reference implementation of SDL Tridion Sites 9 and SDL Web 8 intended to help you create, design and publish an SDL Tridion/Web-based website quickly.

-It is available for .NET and Java Web Applications and has a modular architecture consisting of a Framework and example web application providing core functionality and separate Modules for additional, optional functionality.
+DXA is available for both .NET and Java web applications.
+Its modular architecture consists of a framework and example web application, which includes all core SDL Tridion/Web functionality as well as separate Modules for additional, optional functionality.

 This repository contains the source code of the DXA Core Template Building Blocks used on the Content Manager side.
-The full DXA distribution (including CM-side items and installation support) is downloadable from the [SDL Community site](https://community.sdl.com/developers/tridion_developer/m/mediagallery/) or the GitHub Releases of the [dxa-web-application-dotnet](https://github.com/sdl/dxa-web-application-dotnet/releases) or [dxa-web-application-java](https://github.com/sdl/dxa-web-application-java/releases) repositories.
+The full DXA distribution (including CM-side items and installation support) is downloadable from the [SDL AppStore](https://appstore.sdl.com/list/?search=dxa) or the GitHub Releases of the [dxa-web-application-dotnet](https://github.com/sdl/dxa-web-application-dotnet/releases) or [dxa-web-application-java](https://github.com/sdl/dxa-web-application-java/releases) repositories.

 To facilitate upgrades, it is highly recommended to use an official, compiled version of the DXA Core TBBs (part of the DXA distribution) instead of a custom build.